tyron/aws-systems-manager-user-guide/doc_source/integration-vss.md

    Set-DefaultAWSRegion -Region us-east-2
    ```

-1. Download the [CreateVssSnapshotAdvancedScript\.zip](samples/CreateVssSnapshotAdvancedScript.zip) file and extract the file contents\.
+1. Download the [CreateVssSnapshotAdvancedScript\.zip](samples/CreateVssSnapshotAdvancedScript.zip) file and extract the file contents to create snapshots for each volume\.

+   \-or\-

+   Download the [CreateVssImageAdvancedScript\.zip](samples/CreateVssImageAdvancedScript.zip) file and extract the file contents to create an AMI for the whole instance\.

 1. Open the script in a simple text editor, edit the sample call at the bottom of the script, and then run it\.